anethum/octomail/README.md

 ```

 ### **Note**
-> Please, note that the default markup provided by the form component relies on bootstrap and it's classes for styling.
+> Please note that the default markup provided by the form component relies on bootstrap and it's classes for styling.
 If you rely on it, you must make sure that bootstrap is loaded for it to be properly styled.
 I encourage you to style it using your own custom css to fit the overall style of your website.
-> Please, don't use any HTML field named as *message* e.g: <textarea name="message"></textarea>.
-Laravel email class pass a variable *$message* every time when it's called, so it conflict with the posted field named as *message*.